writingteacher/rob-whyte-portfolio/README.md

 ##### The problem
 Role out a new South Korea country guide and support organic traffic.
 ##### My role
-In addition to researching and co-authoring the country guide boo, I wrote online pieces for two Korean destinations.
+In addition to researching and co-authoring the country guidebook, I wrote online pieces for two Korean destinations.
 ##### Results
 Successfully all content.
 ##### Tools